helldragger/ModularProgramming/README.md

 Just access to the server terminal and press Ctrl + C in order to terminate the server

+## The Database

+### How do I fill my database?

+the database is the algorithms folder of this tool, it is used in the following format:

+TYPE_OF_ALGORITHM/SPECIFIC_VERSION.LANGUAGE_EXTENSION

+Please make sure you type it in upper case, place your files directly in the database and you're done!
+You don't even need to restart, your files are already accessible.

+### How do I include another algorithm from the database in my big algorithm?

+just add this on the FIRST line of your file:

+**needs TYPE/SPECIFIC.EXTENSION**

+Make sure you're referring to the right algorithm and add any other one next to the first in the same fashion to include it.

+## Client-side

 ### Starting the client

 Execute the start_client.ahk to start the keyboard hook and register the Shift + Space hotkey